-The ultimate hair transplant technique has to respect the only remaining limitation to the surgical treatment for hair loss, each patient has a fixed amount of good genetic hair from the sides and back of their scalp that can be used to transplant in the balding area.
+The ultimate hair transplant technique has to respect the only remaining limitation to the surgical treatment for hair loss, as each patient has a fixed amount of good genetic hair from the sides and back of their scalp that can be used to transplant in the balding area.

 It is of paramount importance that the hair transplant surgeon is entirely focused on ensuring every transplanted graft survives and grows.
 Any technique or procedure that ultimately increases the percentage of survival of the transplanted hair should be used.
 Conversely, any technique or procedure that decreases survival must not be used.

 The techniques that maximize survival of the grafts during the hair transplant are as follows:

 HAVING A DOCTOR (NOT A TECHNICIAN), WHO IS HIGHLY TRAINED, PERFORM THE HAIR TRANSPLANT